87 Healthy Brunch Recipes You Need to Try

-This recipe offers not one but three popovers: chocolate, bacon and cheese, or raspberry and lemon.
-If you want to make them, don't attempt doing it ahead of time, as these little rolls are best eaten fresh from the oven.
+This recipe offers not one but three popovers: chocolate; bacon and cheese; or raspberry and lemon.
+If you want to make them, don't attempt to do it ahead of time, as these little rolls are best eaten fresh from the oven.
 This is one recipe you'll want to save for right when guests arrive.

 Get the recipe for Popovers from Bigger Bolder Baking.

 This recipe does not shy away from sugar, butter, or cream, but it will certainly nourish the soul!
 This is a great menu item for colder months.

 Get the recipe for Bread Pudding with Hot Butter Rum Sauce from Pinch of Yum.

 Breakfast Hash with Sweet Potato and Chicken Sausage